Shortlist announced for Health Humanities Medal

 The categories and shortlisted nominations for 2018 are:

-- Professor Alastair Macdonald – Glasgow School of Art
+- Using design-led research to address the global challenge of AMR (Professor Alastair Macdonald – Glasgow School of Art)

-- Professor Wayne Martin - University of Essex
+- Essex Autonomy Project (Professor Wayne Martin - University of Essex)

-- Professor Charles Fernyhough and Dr Angela Woods – University of Durham
+- Hearing the Voice (Professor Charles Fernyhough and Dr Angela Woods – Durham University)

 Best Doctoral or Early Career Research